FREEZONEX/.github/profile/README.md

 [**Tier0-Edge**](https://github.com/FREEZONEX/Tier0-Edge) is available for you to download, explore, and customize in your own environment.

-we're not just building solutions—we're reimagining what's possible, pushing the boundaries to **Create a World that Never Has Been**.
+We're not just building solutions—we're reimagining what's possible, pushing the boundaries to **Create a World that Never Has Been**.

-### Let's build an open and vibrant community together 🚀
+## Let's build an open and vibrant community together 🚀

 - [Join Tier0](https://tier0.app/company/career)
 - [Join our Community](https://discord.gg/ZmMKGum26Q)